banu-teja/d-rpc/PROJECT_TODO.md

     * Status: Partially complete.
     * On-chain: `ProviderRegistry.sol` allows nodes to register by calling `register()` after staking.
     * Gateway: The `node/pkg/loadbalancer/loadbalancer.go` is designed to fetch and manage a list of registered providers.
 Its `updateProviders` method needs to be enhanced to fetch live data from the `ProviderRegistry` contract (e.g., by listening to events or querying state) instead of relying on test data.
-  * [ ] Ping/health check system.
+  * [x] Ping/health check system.
-    * Status: Needs implementation in the gateway.
+    * Status: Implemented.
-    * Plan:
+    * Implementation: The `startHealthChecker` function in `node/cmd/drpcd/main.go` runs periodically:
-        1. The gateway (likely in `cmd/drpcd/`) will need a component that periodically iterates through all known (and registered) providers from the `LoadBalancer`.
+        1. Fetches all providers from the `LoadBalancer`.
-        2. For each provider, it will send a standard RPC request (e.g., `eth_blockNumber` or `net_version`) to its advertised endpoint.
+        2. For each provider with an `EndpointURL`, calls `checkProviderHealth`.
+        3. `checkProviderHealth` sends an `eth_blockNumber` request to the provider's endpoint.
-        3. The success/failure and response time of this health check will be fed into `QoSMonitor.RecordMetric()`.
+        4. The success/failure and latency are recorded using `QoSMonitor.RecordMetric()`.
-        4. Providers failing health checks consistently could see their QoS scores drop significantly and might be temporarily removed from active load balancing rotation until they recover.
+        5. The `QoSMonitor` uses these metrics to calculate scores, which are periodically updated on-chain (using a configurable `CHAIN_ID`).
+    * Notes: Consistent failures will naturally lower the QoS score used for load balancing and potentially rewards.
   * [x] Track node performance & uptime.
     * Implementation: The `node/pkg/qos/monitor.go` (`QoSMonitor`) is responsible for this.
     * Performance: It records response times and success/failure for each request (or health check) to a provider.
 This data is used to calculate a `QoSScore`.